rogerio-ushiro/LinkedIn-Puppeteer/README.md

 - Offers filtering capabilities to identify positions that offer remote work options as per user requirements.
 - Displays information about the seniority level of the positions.
 - Presents the duration since the job posting was made.
+- Make it easy to find the url to apply.

 ### Example of output pdf page:
 ![](/docs/preview.png)